PrathameshBhatkar/Jarvis_Gui/README.md

 ```

 * [python](https://www.python.org/) 3.8 or higher.
-* I only tested it on Windows 10 🙄
+* I only tested it on Windows 10, you can tell me if it works on linux, mac, etc. over on [my discord server](https://discord.gg/uJnRmvQ6NS)

 <p align="right">(<a href="#top">back to top</a>)</p>